wonrzrzeczny/CTF-writeups/dctfq18/brokenTV/README.md

 It kinda looks like the google search engine, but something really bad must have happened to it :C

 Upon closer inspection, it really looks like every single row was shifted randomly, so our task will be to "smooth out" the display.
-The poor guy with the broken TV tried googling the flag so first of all we can try to see the phrase he was searching for.
+The poor guy with the broken TV tried googling the flag, so first of all we can try to see the phrase he was searching for.
 Smoothing out the search bar part can be done easily manually, as the google logo stands out a lot.

 ![nope](quarterofagoogle.png)
 "What is the flag for DCTF?" - it doesn't look very promising.
 Welp, I guess there is no other way and we must straighten the whole picture.
 And surely doing it manually is not a good idea (at least, I'm not going to do it - feel free to spend your entire life the way you want it to be)

 Hmmmm... think hard... there must be a clever way to do this...
-Maybe let's try googling something up for inspiration?
+Maybe let's try googling something up for an inspiration?
 ![help](thegooglewearentlookingfor.png)

 Woah, can you see it?
 Most of the page is entirely white.
 The white segments between the letters and words are short and the white segments surrounding the text are a little longer.